Oskar Eriksson: Career beginnings

 Eriksson began curling before he was six years old.
 He followed his older brothers Anders Eriksson and Markus Eriksson into the sport, but his skill level advanced more rapidly.
 He was part of a curling team at age seven, debuting in Sweden's Elite Series at the age of thirteen.
-He won his first Swedish Men's Curling Championship title in his junior career and has gone on to win six more championship titles since then.
+He won his first Swedish Men's Curling Championship title in his junior career and has gone on to win eight more championship titles since then.
 As a junior, Eriksson also competed at three World Junior Curling Championships, winning both a gold medal and a silver medal.
 At those three World Junior Championships, Eriksson skipped two different Swedish teams, winning a total of 24 games and losing only 9.

 Eriksson made his first run for a junior world championship title when he was sixteen at the 2008 World Junior Curling Championships, skipping his first team to a silver medal.
 The team, consisting of Henric Jonsson, Markus Franzén, and Nils Karlsson, lost in the final to the US team skipped by Chris Plys.
 In 2008, Eriksson moved to Härnosand to join other promising curlers at Härnosands gymnasium.
 He also joined Team Lit/Lindström, formed by brothers Kristian Lindström and Alexander Lindström, together with Christoffer Sundgren and Henrik Leek.
 The team immediately succeeded on the junior tour and scored wins in the senior division.
 With this team, Eriksson made his second run for the gold medal at the 2009 World Junior Curling Championships, but finished in fourth place, losing in the bronze-medal game to the US team that was again skipped by Plys.
 Though the team did not qualify to compete at the championships in 2010, Eriksson and his teammates finally won a gold medal at the 2011 World Junior Curling Championships, defeating Team Switzerland, skipped by Peter de Cruz, by a score of 6–5 in the final.

 By 2012, Eriksson's Lit teammates were no longer eligible for junior competition, but Eriksson was still eligible for junior championships.
 He skipped Team CK Granit-Gävle, consisting of Ludwig Grann, Erik Ölund, and Magnus Rudström, at the 2012 Swedish Junior Curling Championships with the aim of qualifying for the World Junior Curling Championship.
 Eriksson's team was undefeated until the finals, but there they came in second place to the team from Sundyberg, skipped by his future teammate Rasmus Wranå, whose team won silver at the 2012 World Junior Curling Championships.